How Dogs Learn

 Dogs have 4 responses to any stressful situations

-Dogs will rarely learn to accept without our help
+Acceptance — Where we want or dogs to get to, but will rarely learn to accept without our help.

 Learn more about your dog’s body language and what they are trying to tell you.